ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs completed</strong></summary>

+- [x] #arch enable inteliommu as a grub boot line param
 - [x] #treesitter, how to add a commentstring for a specific file ie. `polybar.ini`
 - [x] **Q** does changing path to open buffers within a saved session file find new buffers with **old** neovim configuration files
     - short answer, **no** there's some automagic inside the `init.lua` either setting or plugin